 Some people prefer Facebook more than websites.
-In the interests of broader public education, a new Lewy Body Dementia page on Facebook has been launched.
-Whenever I see something that is significant or valuable to the community, it will be posted there.
+In the interests of broader public education, a Lewy Body Dementia page on Facebook was launched in 2016.
+Whenever I see something that is significant, applicable and valuable to the community, it will be posted there.
 Every post will be personally analyzed to ensure a higher level of trust and legitimacy and will have a summary or comment to allow very quick scanning, to keep the page easy to search, and to save you time in case a specific article is not going to be what you’re looking for.

 Below, you’ll find the five most recent posts, which is automatically updated.
-There is a great deal of online content that is specifically intended to manipulate, provoke, deceive or get visibility for the wrong reasons.
-Finding, reading, researching, and analyzing each article takes significant time, and I want only the best and most trustworthy to appear.
+There is a great deal of online content that is specifically intended to sensationalize, manipulate, provoke, deceive or get visibility for the wrong reasons.
+Finding, reading, researching, and analyzing each article takes significant time, and I strive to ensure that only the best and most trustworthy appears here.

-Click the LewyBodyDementia.ca Facebook page and “like” it to see most of them on your Facebook timeline as they are added.
+Click the LewyBodyDementia.ca Facebook page and “like” or “follow” it to see the posts on your Facebook timeline as they are added, and as Facebook allows with their algorithms.
 I will ensure that this is never overwhelming, off-topic, or insensitive.

 I am not entirely sold on the idea of Facebook, but I absolutely agree it is critical to get information out to the broader public.
 If this doesn’t work well, it will be retired.
 Make sure you join a support group for Lewy Body Dementia — there are options online, by email, phone or in-person.